Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Everything you need to know before buying real estate is included in our Turkey Property Pack

-We constantly update this blog post to reflect the latest regulations, tax rates, and fee structures in Turkey's real estate market.
+We constantly update this blog post to reflect the latest regulations, exchange rates, and market practices in Turkey.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Turkey.